pmuens/serverless-book/07-serverless-by-example.md

 Our first application is a web application.
 We'll create a simple todo application in JavaScript / Node.js and deploy it to AWS.
 Excited and ready?
 Let's go!

+### Aside: Data storage and DynamoDB

+Before we get right into coding I'd like to talk about data persistence.
+One recommendation we have for our todo application is that the data we enter there is stored in a database.
+You might have heard about databases such as [MySQL](https://www.mysql.com/) or [PostgreSQL](https://www.postgresql.org/) which are so called [RDBMS](xx-terminologies.md#rdbms) or "relational databases".
+AWS, our cloud provider of choice offers hosted versions of those databases.

+However AWS also runs their own database system called [DynamoDB](https://aws.amazon.com/dynamodb/) which is a so called schemaless / [NoSQL](xx-terminologies.md#nosql) database.
+We'll use [DynamoDB](https://aws.amazon.com/dynamodb/) in our application as it scales pretty easy, is rock solid (Amazon runs their own marketplace atop of it) and fits well into the Serverless world.

+Don't be intimidated if you've not worked with DynamoDB or other database systems in the past.
+It's pretty simple and easy to use.
+I'll promise! :smiley:

 ### What we'll build

 Before we dive right into code we shoud sketch out briefly what we're about to build here and what the final application will look like.